hongshui3000/BNNs_ARM_GAP8/ARM_XNOR/README.md

+## File Organization

+* /XNOR_Eclips : Run BNN and MFCC on stm32f469.
+Eclipse IDE is needed.

-/forward : Run BNN for host machine.
+* /forward : Run BNN for host machine.
 Selecting the correct path or including the needed header for the input data.
 For more information see the README inthis folder.

-/model_preprocess_for_ARM: the script for precalculating the thresholds.
+* /model_preprocess_for_ARM: the script for precalculating the thresholds.

-/preprocess: MFCC preprocessing based on Aquila DSP library.
+* /preprocess: MFCC preprocessing based on Aquila DSP library.
 The configuration is same in LI-YUNG's MFCC preprocessing.
 Open Source Aquila library is available: https://aquila-dsp.org/

-/stm32f4: the drivers (which is not used.
+* /stm32f4: the drivers (which is not used.
 In /XNOR_Eclips, the driver for Eclipse IDE is used instead.)

-/train: network for training using Torch.
+* /train: network for training using Torch.
 (This is not used and replaced by PyTorch.)

-/unrolling: generate code for for unrolling.
+* /unrolling: generate code for for unrolling.

-/XNOR_Eclips : Run BNN and MFCC on stm32f469.
-Eclipse IDE is needed.